ibm-cloud-docs/text-to-speech/custom-using.md

 How the service handles request logging for calls to the customization interface depends on the request:

 -   The service *does not* log data (words and translations) that are used to build custom voice models.
 You do not need to set the `X-Watson-Learning-Opt-Out` request header when using the customization interface to manage the words and translations in a custom model.
 Your training data is never used to improve the service's base models.
 -   The service *does* log data when a custom model is used with a synthesize request.
-You must set the `X-Watson-Learning-Opt-Out` request header to prevent logging for synthesize requests.
+You must set the `X-Watson-Learning-Opt-Out` request header to `true` to prevent logging for synthesize requests.

 For more information about request logging, see [Controlling request logging for {{site.data.keyword.watson}} services](/docs/services/watson/getting-started-logging.html).